How to Make a Room Soundproof

 Not only is it annoying being bombarded with constant noise, it’s unhealthy.
 Studies have found a significant link between environmental noise exposure and high blood pressure, heart attacks and strokes.

 That’s why learning how to make a room soundproof may be a lifesaver!
 (Interesting side note: the word “noise” originates from Latin word nausea, meaning “discomfort, seasickness.”)

-How to Block Noise From Outside
+How to Block Noise from Outside

 Outside noises seep into our homes through windows, walls and exterior doors.
 If you’re trying to block noise from a temporary situation – a raucous lawn party across the street, for example –placing a mattress against the door and hanging thick blankets over the windows may be enough do the trick.

 Another temporary option is to use window plugs, which can be placed and removed as needed.
 Window plugs can be made with a thin wooden board, a soundproof or rubber mat, and acoustic foam.
-(See how to make window plugs.)

 If you’re seeking a more permanent way to block outside noise, consider these tips: